Yandex Managed Service for Valkey™ release notes

 - Valkey-Search: Vector and full-text search.

-- Valkey-JSON: Native work with JSON documents.
+- Valkey-JSON: Native support for JSON documents.

 - Valkey-Bloom: Probabilistic data structures.